 You can easily see if your library has all or part of the U.S. Serial Set Digital Collection by looking at the Advanced Search form.
 Check the Limit To box in the middle of the page.

 Note: Customers with the Congressional Indexes will find the indexing for the Serial Set in the two document types directly above the Serial Set.
-For customers with a mix of indexing only and full text, check the links in the "How to Check..." (left).
+For customers with a mix of indexing only and full text, see the Content Coverage Chart on the basic search page to see what your institution has.

 Users can search the Serial Set (and any other materials subscribed to or purchased) through the Basic Search, the Advanced Search and the Search by Number forms.